-Consistent with Rule 1.14, ABA Model Rules of Professional Conduct (2002), the child's attorney should determine whether the child has sufficient maturity to understand and form an attorney-client relationship and whether the child is capable of making reasoned judgments and engaging in meaningful communication.
+Consistent with Rule 1.14, ABA Model Rules of Professional Conduct (2004), the child's attorney should determine whether the child has sufficient maturity to understand and form an attorney-client relationship and whether the child is capable of making reasoned judgments and engaging in meaningful communication.
 A determination of incapacity may be incremental and issue-specific, thus enabling the child's attorney to continue to function as a client-directed lawyer as to major questions in the proceeding.
 When a child does lack capacity to formulate objectives of representation as to a particular matter, this section permits the child's attorney to advocate the best interests of the child as to that matter.
 In so doing, however, the child's attorney may not take a position that is contrary to an expressed objective of the child in the proceeding.
 For cases of such incremental lack of capacity, the child's attorney may also simply take no position on the matter in question.
-Finally, the child's attorney may request the appointment of a court-appointed advisor.
+Alternatively, the child's attorney may request the appointment of a court appointed advisor best interests advocate or a best interests attorney.
+States that do not wish to authorize appointment of both a child's attorney and a best interests attorney for the same child should omit the reference to best interests attorney in subsection (d)(3) of Alternative A.

-This section reflects the approach of the ABA Abuse and Neglect Standards and the ABA Custody Standards as to the dilemma that can arise when the child's expressed goals in the proceeding may place the child at risk of harm.
+This section reflects the approach of the ABA Abuse and Neglect Standards and the ABA Custody Standards as to the tension that can arise when the child's expressed goals in the proceeding may place the child at risk of harm.
 These guidelines are also consistent with prevailing ethical standards.
-See Rules 1.14 and 1.6, ABA Model Rules of Professional Conduct (2002).
+See Rules 1.14 and 1.6, ABA Model Rules of Professional Conduct (2004).
 A child's attorney may not refuse to advocate the child's wishes simply because the attorney disagrees with the child's view or believes the child's objectives will not further the child's best interests.
-On the other hand, the child's attorney is not bound by the child's expressed wishes if pursuing those wishes would put the child at risk of substantial physical, emotional, psychological or other harm and is not merely contrary to the lawyer's opinion of the child's interests.
+On the other hand, if pursuing the child's expressed wishes is not merely contrary to the lawyer's opinion of the child's interests but would put the child at risk of substantial physical, emotional, psychological or other harm, then the child's attorney is not bound by the child's directive.
 In most cases, the ethical conflict involved in asserting a position that would seriously endanger the child can be resolved through the lawyer's counseling function.
-If it cannot be resolved, this section directs the child's attorney to either request the appointment of a court-appointed advisor or to withdraw and request the appointment of a best interests attorney.
+If it cannot be resolved, this section directs the child's attorney to either request the appointment of a court-appointed advisor best interests advocate or withdraw and request the appointment of a best interests attorney.
+A third option presented under subsection (e)(3) is the dual attorney model.
+Under that subsection, the child's attorney would continue to represent the child but also request the appointment of a best interests attorney.
+States that do not wish toauthorize appointment of both a child's attorney and a best interests attorney for the same childshould omit that subsection.